-We refer to two types of measurement to study the industry-level determinants of resource misallocation in this section.
-The first measurement is the TFP gap, the gap between the hypothetical, efficient TFP and actual TFP as calculated in the Section 3.1.
+This section employs two types of measurement to study the industry-level determinants of resource misallocation.
+The first measurement is the TFP gap, the gap between the hypothetical, efficient TFP and actual TFP as calculated in the Section 3.1, which is the reciprocal of the allocative efficiency ratio.
+When actual TFP is closed to its potential, the ratio becomes smaller closed to one as a minimum.
 This type of misallocation is fundamentally taking place by input and output price distortions based on the monopolistic competition model by Hsieh and Klenow (2009).
 However, this kind of model-based indicator is sensitive to some underlying assumptions such as elasticity parameters and forms of aggregation.
-Literatures also refer to the dispersion of TFPR as an alternative measurement such as the standard deviation of TFPR.
+Literatures also refer to the within-industry dispersion of TFPR as an alternative measurement such as the standard deviation of TFPR.
 This kind of measurement is easy to measure under fewer assumptions.
-In most cases, the past studies found robustness in their results when the two measures are highly correlated.
+In most cases, the past studies found robustness in their results when the two measures are highly correlated.11 However, it should be noted that productivity dispersion is maybe indicative of healthy industry dynamics rather than allocative distortions.

-&lt;sup>11 In theory, the model-based and dispersion-based measures are correlated.
+11 In theory, the model-based and dispersion-based measures are correlated.
 Larger dispersion of firm productivity occurs where allocative efficiency is low, implying that there exists unrealized efficiency gains from reallocating inputs across firms within industry.
 Lashitew (2012) finds robustness in his results with respect to a strong correlation (0.62) based on a cross-countries data.
 Instead, we find low correlation (0.27) that need careful interpretation for robustness check.

-3.3.1 Potential Determinants and Rationale
+4.1.1 Potential Determinants and Rationale